-Yet there is always more to the story than what we can get in a sermon on Sunday.
+Yet there is always more to the story than what we can get in our online courses or on a sermon on Sunday.
 I was reminded of this when I happened on Oswald Chamber’s devotional for today.
 Think about this dear Christian friend who hopes to make it to the end in victory and triumph but are feeling a little hopeless even though you know the truth of Romans 5:1-5 where we spent some time yesterday in the message.
 God and His ways are above us.
 In every single way they are above us in the scope of our life which He sees perfectly and the outcomes He wants to accomplish even as He weaves together all things for our good.

 We said yesterday that His love is of a kind of quality that is always the “best” for us…the problem implied though is that we don’t always know what is best and what is best for us may involve considerable pain and a lot of time.
 I hope that the old missionary Chamber’s will help in this regard.
 Enjoy…knowing that in the end it is for His glory that He has saved us…we must accept that and in time and embrace it with joy.